INTRODUCTION

 Information Security Risk

 As the Company handles large amounts of data, the Information Security risk is one of the identified risks.
 The Company has an extensive Information Security Management System ("ISMS") which is headed by a Chief Information Security Officer and has a well-established ISMS policy.
 The Companys systems are being periodically audited by external agencies.
-Bit Sight, an agency which monitors the level of the information security has rated the Company very high at a score of 800.
+Bit Sight, an agency which monitors the level of the information security has rated the Company very high at a score.
 This is a market-leading score and vindicates the robust security posture.
 However, there is always a possibility of cyber risk.

 People Risk

 Dependence on Key Managerial Personnel and Senior Management is considered as a risk and the loss of any key person and or inability to attract new talents, reliance on third party service providers in several areas of operations and our inability to have full control over their services would affect the Companys business.
-Towards mitigating these risks, all the managerial positions have been filled and retention of KMP through ESOPs and Incentive Programs have been initiated
+Towards mitigating these risks, all the managerial positions have been filled and retention of KMP through ESOPs and Incentive Programs has been initiated and action to create future Leaders through training, skill certification and workshops have been initiated.

 Revenue Concentration

-A significant part of the revenue is concentrated from MF Business.
-Within MF the revenue is concentrated within a group of top clients.
-Towards this risk, the Company is focusing on enhancing the non-MF revenue.
+on enhancing the non-MF revenue.
 The Company perceives high growth opportunities in Insurance Repository, CAMSPay (payment aggregator business), and services to AIF clients.
 In addition, the Company has also been appointed as CRA (Central Recordkeeping Agency) for Pension Funds and added Account Aggregator business to broaden the revenue generation sources.
 Leveraging competencies acquired through Mutual Fund services business, the Company has launched products like Recon Dynamix, Loan against Mutual Funds (LAMF), etc. Irrespective of this additional business, the Mutual Fund services business is likely to remain the dominant business in the near to medium period.

 Contractual Risk